John Liu: 2014 State Senate bid

 In September 2014, Liu ran in the Democratic primary race for New York State Senate District 11 (which includes some of the same neighborhoods as City Council District 20), losing to incumbent Tony Avella 47-52%.
 Liu and Avella had previously served together in the City Council, representing neighboring districts, and the two had a strained relationship.

 Liu criticized Avella for joining the Independent Democratic Conference (IDC), a group of senate Democrats that allied themselves with the Senate Republican Conference, creating a coalition that controlled the Senate.
 At the time, Democrats held a numerical majority in the Senate, but the IDC-Republican coalition prevented Democrats from holding power, while allowing Avella and other IDC members to gain committee chairpersonships.
 Avella criticized Liu over the latter's campaign finance scandal, his failure to pay fines from his earlier campaign for Comptroller, and his record as Comptroller.

-Liu was initially supported by the Working Families Party, by the Queens County Democratic Party and by several unions, but these organizations largely dropped their support of Liu when Jeff Klein, leader of the IDC, announced that its members would rejoin the mainline Democratic Conference after the 2014 elections.
+Liu was initially supported by the Working Families Party, by the Queens County Democratic Party and by several unions, but these organizations largely dropped their support of Liu when Jeff Klein, leader of the IDC, Tony Avella, and the other members of the IDC announced that they would rejoin the mainline Democratic Conference after the 2014 elections.
 However, after Republicans gained an outright majority in the State Senate in the 2014 elections, the IDC continued to caucus with the Republicans.

 In 2014, Liu rejoined Columbia University's School of International and Public Affairs, where he has taught public finance.
 He also began a teaching position at Baruch College.